A few personal details about Sean Astin:

 Sean experienced another career breakthrough with his role as the epitome of loyal sidekicks, Samwise Gamgee, in Peter Jackson’s “The Lord of the Rings” trilogy, released in 2001, 2002 and 2003.
 Along with the many awards bestowed upon the trilogy (particularly its final installment "The Return of the King"), Sean received nominations for his own performance.
 He took home the Saturn Award for Best Supporting Actor, and awards from the Las Vegas Film Critics Society, the Seattle Film Critics, the Utah Film Critics Association, and the Phoenix Film Critics Society.
 As an ensemble, "The Return of the King" cast received awards from the National Board of Review of Motion Pictures and the Screen Actors Guild.
 In 2004, Sean authored the NY Times best seller “There and Back Again: An Actor's Tale,” chronicling his acting career with emphasis on his experiences filming "The Lord of the Rings" trilogy, for which he also read an abridged audiobook.

-Sean's recent feature films include the award winning thriller "Adverse" (2020) with Mickey Rourke and Ian Thomas Nicholas; the family comedy "Hero Mode" (2021) with Mira Sorvino and Mary Lynn Rajskub; "Charming the Hearts of Men" (2021) about the civil rights struggle of the 60s costarring Kelsey Grammar and Anna Friel; and the comedy "iMordecai", as the son of Judd Hirsch and Carol Kane (2022).
+Sean's recent feature films include "Charming the Hearts of Men" (2021) about the civil rights struggle of the 60s costarring Kelsey Grammar and Anna Friel; and the comedy "iMordecai", as the son of Judd Hirsch and Carol Kane (2022).
 He portrayed Gabriel in the faith-based sci-fi thriller "The Shift" (2023) and was in the family comedy "Holiday Twist" (2023), both of which coincidentally also starred Neal McDonough; and the fantasy "Man and Witch" (2024) with Tami Stronach, Christopher Lloyd and Michael Emerson, which Sean both narrates and voices the Dog.
-Upcoming films include the true-crime thriller "The Man in the White Van," the political thriller "A Social Contract," the western "Guns of Redemption," and the drug crime drama "Little Lorraine," based on a true story.
+The true-crime thriller "The Man in the White Van," (2024) and horror comedy "Invisible Raptor" (2024).
+Upcoming films include the political thriller "A Social Contract;" the western "Guns of Redemption," the drug crime drama "Little Lorraine;" and the dark comedy "Chili Finger" with John Goodman and Bryan Cranston.

 His voice is also familiar to many.
 He narrated three seasons of the beloved Animal Planet series “Meerkat Manor” (2006-2007), and voiced the title character in the animated Disney Channel series “Special Agent Oso” (2009-2012).
 He was the voice of Raphael in Nickelodeon’s popular “Teenage Mutant Ninja Turtles” (2012-2017).
 He voiced the paranoid Siamese cat Chester in "Bunnicula" (2016-2018); and is the Narrator for "The Epic Tales of Captain Underpants" (2018-2020).
 He reprised his role as Shazam from the animated TV series "Justice League Action" (2016-2020) to take the lead in the full-length feature film, "LEGO DC: Shazam - Magic & Monsters" (2020).
 Sean provided the narration for audiobook versions of F. Scott Fitzgerald's "The Great Gatsby" (2021) and Max Brooks' "Minecraft: The Mountain" (2021) and "Minecraft: The Village (2023).
 He starred as "Scrooge" (2023) in a new audio dramatization of Dicken's A Christmas Carol, and voiced a lovelorn vampire in Felicia Day's "Third Eye" (2023).
 He can also be heard in a plethora of other animated shows, video games, audio dramas and narrations.